SaarthRajan/st_webcam/README.md

 Feel free to fork the project, contribute, or create an issue for any bugs or new features you'd like to see.
 If you're interested in collaborating, please follow the standard GitHub contribution workflow: fork, clone, create a branch, and submit a pull request.

 ## License
-st_webcam is licensed under the MIT License.
+st-webcam is licensed under the MIT License.
 See the License file for more details.